Estimated reading time: 6 minutes

-Workers should be able to recite the vision statement and be able to describe why the organization does what it does.
+Workers should be able to recite the vision statement and describe why the organization does what it does.

-Employees that are emotionally attached to the vision, believe in what they do and are committed and loyal to the organization.
+Employees who are emotionally attached to the vision, believe in what they do, and are committed and loyal to the organization.

 This is what you are aiming for!

 2. Communicate Constantly

 Good communication can be one of the most important things an organization can do to foster a culture of engaged employees.